5 - Introduction to the transition plan

 • P: Action plan

-• P1: The Transition Plan contains immediate actions, priority actions and process improvement actions for data collection.
+• P1: The transition plan contains immediate actions, priority actions and process improvement actions for data collection.

 • Q: Quantification of actions